 Twenty-three of the restaurants in Restaurant Week 2020 are first-time participants.

 Of course, as always, beverages, taxes and tip are additional.

-NYC Restaurant Week is really three weeks, and this is the 26th anniversary.
+NYC Restaurant Week is really three weeks.

 Tips for making NYC Restaurant Week reservations: